 - Increased water intake has also been linked to modest weight loss success through a process called thermogenesis .

 - Studies have shown that rather than just counting calories, counting the types of calories and limiting the intake of carbohydrates play a crucial role in weight management .
+Bill Bradley, a registered dietitian and CEO at Mediterranean Living, recommends a low-carb diet to help your body utilize stored fat for energy instead of the carbohydrates you consume.

 - Gastric surgery to reduce the size of the stomach has become the most common medical procedure to help deal with excessive weight levels .